mui/mui-x/docs/data/date-pickers/custom-field/custom-field.md

 ### Using Material `PickersTextField`

-Pass the `enableAccessibleFieldDOMStructure` to any field or picker component to enable the new DOM structure:
+Pass the `enableAccessibleFieldDOMStructure` to any field or picker component to enable the accessible DOM structure:

 {{"demo": "MaterialV7Field.js"}}

 :::success
-Learn more about this new DOM structure and its difference compared to the current one on the [dedicated doc section](/x/react-date-pickers/fields/#dom-structure)
+Learn more about the accessible DOM structure and its difference compared to the current one on the [dedicated doc section](/x/react-date-pickers/fields/#dom-structure)
 :::

 You can import the `PickersTextField` component to create custom wrappers: